cx-prog-lang/.github/features/auto_default.md

 }
 ```

+## Specification

+Among all types in C (https://en.cppreference.com/w/c/language/type.html), the following types may have a default value:

+ - Basic types (e.g., int, char, float, ...)
+ - Enumerated types
+ - Structure types
+ - Union types
+ - Pointer types
+ - Atomic types

+For array types, each array element will be initialized to its default value if it exists.
+Array types or type aliases from `typedef`s **cannot** have their own default values.

+For pointer types, the default value of `void *` is a special default value that applies to _all_ pointer types by default.
+This is overridden if a specific pointer type defines its own default value.
+Nested pointer types don't share the same default value with un-nested counterparts (i.e., `int **` is treated as a different pointer type than `int *` in terms of a default value).

+All default values are compile-time constants.

 ## Deriving or Referencing Default Values

 In the case of record types, having a variable initialization overrides _every field_ of the default value (including the fields not specified in the initializer).
 If the initializer should be built on top of the default value, an expression `default(<data_type>)` should be specified at the beginning of the initializer.
 For example, the field `a` of the variable `t` will be `999` instead of `1`, but the field `c` will remain as `x` as in the default value.
 Notice that if the initializer contains any `default(<data_type>)` (except when it's used inside an expression of a member initializer), every regular member initializer should have a designator.